Mt Asahidake 1 Day Snowshoeing TourGuided day tour from Asahikawa

 - Scenic cable car ride from Asahidake onsen to Sugatami station.

 - Cozy lunch at local restaurant in our base town Higashikawa.

 Mt.
 Fuji may be Japan’s most iconic mountain, but for the people of Hokkaido, Mt.
 Asahidake has a special place in our hearts.
 Checking in at 2,291 metres (7.500 feet), it is the tallest mountain in Hokkaido, known as a holy site to northern Japan’s indigenous Ainu people.
 Follow in the footsteps of Hokkaido’s Ainu ancestors and come and see for yourself why the Ainu people call this breathtaking mountain “Kamuy Mintar”, the Playground of the Gods.

 Who is this tour for?

-- Winter hikers & snow lovers who like to hike in the snow with the help of snowshoes (No experience required)
+- Winter hikers & snow lovers who love hiking in snow with the help of snowshoes (No experience required).

 Please be aware that the cable car can be suspended due to the bad weather, in this case, our guided tour takes place in the native forest around Asahidake Onsen village or an alternative site in Higashikawa.

 Guided snowshoeing in the foothills of Mt Asahidake